top of page

 2. Jurisdiction:

-• Nevada courts do not have jurisdiction over such disputes unless ADR has been attempted.
+• Until Kosor, it was generally accepted Nevada courts did not have jurisdiction over such disputes unless ADR has been attempted.
+This has changed.

 3. ADR Options: